Professor, and Interim Department Head

 M.S.
 (Laurea, summa cum laude) Electrical Engineering, specialization Communications Politecnico di Torino, Torino, Italy, 1998

 Research Currently in Progress

-Distributed Private Function Retreival; Coded Caching; Coded Distributed Shuffling; Pliable Index Coding; Fading Broadcast Channels in the finite-length regime.
+Distributed Private Function Retrieval; Coded Caching; Coded Distributed Computing; Pliable Index Coding; Security, Privacy and Robustness, Fading Broadcast Channels in the finite-length regime.

 Daniel Graupe, Daniela Tuninetti and Ishita Basu, “Apparatus for managing a neurological Disorder”; US 8,391,986 B2; Filed: 05/12/2009; Issued: 03/05/2013; Est. Priority Date: 05/13/2008.